rebeccaloaustin/rebeccaloaustin/README.md

 * 🌍  I'm based in Savannah, Georgia
 * 🖥️  [View my portfolio here!](https://rebeccaloaustin.netlify.app/)
-* ✉️  You can contact me at rebeccaloaustin@gmail.com
+* ✉️  You can contact with me at rebeccaloaustin@gmail.com

 ## Skills
 <div>